 Leaving Italy For The Day To Visit San Marino

 The other “must do” day trip while at our Igea Marina stop was to visit the Independent Republic of San Marino buried in the heart of the Emilia Romagna region.
-The fact that it was a separate country was a draw but at the centre of San Marino was an ancient town high up on a hill that should not be missed.
+The fact that it was a separate country was a draw.
+But at the centre of San Marino was an ancient town high up on a hill that should not be missed.

-We had almost an hour to wait to catch the bus to San Marino, so we wandered a bit away from the train station to find a cafe.
+We waited almost an hour to catch the bus to San Marino.
+So we wandered a bit away from the train station and found a cafe.
 The crowd had grown when we returned.
-You could see the good tourists lined up but the locals and other less queue-trained tourists were preparing to swarm – with me in the middle.
+We saw the good tourists lined up.
+But the locals and other less queue-trained tourists were prepared to swarm – with me in the middle.
 It was each man for himself when the bus arrived and the door opened and everyone pushed as a mob.